All in the family: Sri Lanka's political Rajapaksa dynasty

 During his father's decade in power, Namal was highly influential although he did not hold any portfolio.

-The former regime accused him of money laundering and other corruption charges, for which he still faces trial.
+The former administration accused him of money laundering and other corruption charges, for which he still faces trial.

-He is expected to play a key role in the new administration, and observers say Mahinda is grooming him to become a future president.
+He is expected to play a key role in the new government, and observers say Mahinda is grooming him to become a future president.